openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

   Highly capable and financially driven groups of attackers.
 Able to fund in-house exploit development and target research.
-  In recent years the rise of organizations such as the Russian Business Network, a massive cyber-criminal enterprise has demonstrated how cyber attacks have become a commodity.
+  In recent years the rise of organizations such as the Russian Business Network, a massive cyber-criminal enterprise, has demonstrated how cyber attacks have become a commodity.
 Industrial espionage falls within the serious organized crime group.